 - Step-by-Step Photos: Check out the blog post above for photos showing you each step of this recipe.
 Sometimes I find a visual guide helps!

 - Like this Recipe?
-It would mean SO much to me if you could leave a 5* rating and tell all your gluten free friends about this Marry Me Chicken Orzo!
+It would mean SO much to me if you could leave a 5* rating and a comment about this Marry Me Chicken Orzo!
+It really helps support my website and get my recipes out there, so thank you! xx

 Nutrition